 - Roop Kund Lake – This is high altitude glacial lake is located on the lap of the Trishul massif with overlooking and towering mountain ranges.
 Sitting at an elevation of 16,499 feet above sea level, this lake is one of the prime choices among trekkers and people looking to experience some high altitude hiking in the Himalayas.
 This lake is shallow in nature and the depth is only about 2 metres and it is also surrounded by some ancient skeletal remains.

 Fairs and Festivals

-The Chamoli district is fills of with the Hindu population mostly so the fairs and festivals of Chamoli district are as per the Hindus.
+The Chamoli district is filled of with the Hindu population mostly so the fairs and festivals of Chamoli district are as per the Hindus.
 All festivals are played here with the full of joy and these been a part of people of Chamoli.
-Ram Navami, Naag Panchmi, Raksha Bandhan, Janmashtami, Dussehra, Diwali, Makar Sankranti, Shivaratri and Holi are some famous festivals of Chamoli.
+Ram Navami, Naag Panchami, Raksha Bandhan, Janmashtami, Dussehra, Diwali, Makar Sankranti, Shivaratri and Holi are some famous festivals of Chamoli.

 Nanda Devi Raj Jat is the most famous and spiritual fair of Chamoli and every year lots of followers join this event and the Nanda Devi Raj Jat yatra which is originated from Nanda Devi Raj Jat.